 Generally.
 District Local Rule 16.3, concerning Mediation shall be applicable in all adversary proceedings and contested matters as directed by the Bankruptcy Court.

 Mortgage Modification and Other Specialty Mediations.
-For Mortgage Modification Mediations, see the Court’s website for orders, procedures, forms and instructions, available at www.flnb.uscourts.gov.
+For Mortgage Modification Mediations, see the Court’s website for orders, procedures, forms and instructions.
 The Court may establish procedures, policies and orders to deal with other specialty mediations.
 Otherwise, other specialty mediations shall be conducted pursuant to orders or procedures adopted on a case by case basis.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+At the time of this amendment, the Bankruptcy Court maintains a separate Mortgage Modfication Mediation page that is itself linked from the Local Rules Links page.

 2020 Amendment